danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    psql -h 104.41.153.45 -p 6432 -U admpg@pgserverdvvr -d postgres
    ```

-   In the example, 104.41.153.45 is the Public IP of the VM running the PgBouncer service, and 6432 is the port used by PgBouncer
+   >In the example, 104.41.153.45 is the Public IP of the VM running the PgBouncer service, and 6432 is the port used by PgBouncer

    ![Image0032](Media/image0032.png)

    The connection must succeed.
-This connection was made to PgBouncer and not directly tothe database server.
+This connection was made to PgBouncer and not directly to the database server.

    Type **\q** and press **Enter** to quit psql